Suiding007/SDI-Cloud-morpheus/README.md

 # proxansi-morpheus
-Repository for proxmox scripts using ansible
+before you start creating and maintaining virtual machines and containers in proxmox by using ansible scripts.
+You need first to install dependencies.

 ### Install proxmoxer